Paranoid Schizophrenia: Definition, Symptoms, and Treatment

 Doctors don’t know exactly what causes paranoid schizophrenia.
 They believe that schizophrenia causes may be due to a combination of factors, including family history, brain chemistry changes, environmental influences, and even substance use history.

 The Diagnostic and Statistical Manual-V is the manual most mental health professionals use to diagnose disorders such as schizophrenia.
-The DSM-V specifies six diagnostic criteria for schizophrenia (this includes all types, not just paranoid):
+The DSM-5-TR specifies six diagnostic criteria for schizophrenia (this includes all types, not just paranoid):

 - Disorganized speech